t9md/atom-vim-mode-plus-move-to-symbols/README.md

-DONT USE THIS

 # atom-vim-mode-plus-move-to-symbols

 Provide symbols motion for vim-mode-plus.

+Depending on TagGenerator of [symbols-view](https://github.com/atom/symbols-view).
+But you don't have to enable `symbols-view` to use this motion.

 ## keymap